Skip to content

 In Smithfield Woods, 10.62% of Patients

-This is a measure of the number of emergency room visits per thousand days of short-term patient care.
-Avoiding emergency medical situations is one way to measure patient care during rehabilitation.
+This datapoint measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement